acceleratedscience/openad-service-gen/README.md

-# Generative Algorithms for Small Molecules with SMILES or SELFIES Output
+# Generation &nbsp;/&nbsp; Generative Algorithms for Small Molecules with SMILES or SELFIES Output

 <!--
 The description & support tags are consumed by the generate_docs() script